Yarn Types : What Type of Yarn Suits Your Needs

 What Are Yarn Weights?

-Yarn weight is how thick or thin a yarn strand is.
+Yarn weight describes how thick or thin a yarn strand is.
 It’s also known as yarn count.
 Yarn thickness ranges from heavy-worsted, which tends to be on the thicker side, to sporty and very lightweight fingering yarns.
 The thinner yarns are typically easier for beginners because they’re less likely to cause frustration when working with more intricate stitches.

 Yarn Weight Categories